-The Infantry Battle School (IBS) in Brecon, Mid-Wales is part of the School of Infantry.
-It delivers trained officers and soldiers to meet the operational requirements of the Infantry, the Army and Defence.
+The Infantry Battle School (IBS) in Brecon, Mid-Wales, delivers trained officers and soldiers to meet the operational requirements of the Infantry, the Army and Defence.

 Infantrymen on operations do extraordinary things in difficult and dangerous circumstances.
 The commanders that lead them are all trained at IBS, and the training they undertake is linked to current operations.